pgRouting/workshop/docs/basic/graphs.rst

 Answer the following questions:

 #.
-How many components are in the vertices table?
+How many components are in the ways_vertices_pgr table?
 #.
 How many components are in the edges table?
 #.
 List the 10 components with more edges.
 #.
 Get the component with the maximum number of edges.

 .. rubric:: Solution

 .. rubric:: 1.
-How many components are in the vertices table?
+How many components are in the ways_vertices_pgr table?

 Count the distinct components.